entropy-z/Kharon/README.md

 - Indirect syscalls (e.g., [Halo's Gate](https://github.com/boku7/AsmHalosGate)).
 - Call stack spoofing based on [SilentMoonwalk](https://github.com/klezVirus/SilentMoonwalk).

 ## Injection
 Supports injection of dotnet assemblies, PE files, shellcode, and Beacon Object Files (BOF).
+All execution is inline with exception of the shellcode for a while.

 ### General
 Allows customization of injection techniques, including: